demastri/chessable-to-pgn/ReadMe.md

 Installation
 -
-This tool uses several helpers to perform it's job:
+This tool uses several helpers to perform its job:

 - A reasonably recent Python install - tested on 3.13.3 - have done no testing on other versions
+- External dependencies
   - Chrome for Testing (which requires node to install the current stable version)
     - if you don't have node/npm installed, go here: https://nodejs.org/en/download
     - To get the lastest stable version of Chrome for Testing, run this at a prompt that can see npm:
       - npx @puppeteer/browsers install chrome@stable
       - take note of the install location and version (see setup)
-- Selenium
-- Beautiful Soup
+- Python packages
-  - These two can just be installed as a regular Python package
+  - These can just be installed as a regular Python packages (use your favorite package manager)
-  - (recommend as always using a bespoke conda or venv environment for all projects)
+  - We recommend (as always) using a bespoke conda or venv environment for all Python projects
+    - selenium
+    - selenium-manager
+    - beautifulsoup4

 First Time Setup
 -
 - In "configdata.py" set the following variables: